Dimension transformation formula for conformal maps into the complement of an SLE curve: Introduction

-For $\kappa >4$ whole-plane space-filling SLE$_{\kappa }$ from $\infty$ to $\infty$ is a variant of SLE$_{\kappa }$ which fills all of $\BB C$, introduced in~\cite[Sections~4.3 and~1.2.3]{ig4} (c.f.~\cite[Footnote~9]{wedges}).
+For $\kappa >4$ whole-plane space-filling SLE$_{\kappa }$ from $\infty$ to $\infty$ is a variant of SLE$_{\kappa }$ which fills all of $\BB C$, introduced in~\cite[Sections~4.3 and~1.2.3]{ig4} (see~\cite[Section~1.4.1]{wedges} for the whole-plane case).
 In the case when $\kappa \geq 8$, so SLE$_{\kappa }$ is already space-filling, whole-plane space-filling SLE$_{\kappa}$ is a two-sided version of chordal SLE$_{\kappa}$.
 In the case when $\kappa \in (4,8)$, whole-plane space-filling SLE$_{\kappa}$ is obtained by iteratively filling in each of the bubbles disconnected from $\infty$ by a two-sided variant of chordal SLE$_{\kappa}$ with a space-filling SLE$_{\kappa}$ loop (so in particular cannot by described by the Loewner equation).
 It is immediate from the construction that the marginal law of the left (resp.\ right) boundary of $\eta'$ stopped upon hitting a fixed point $z\in\BB C$ is that of a whole-plane SLE$_{16/\kappa}(2-16/\kappa)$ from $z$ to $\infty$ (c.f.~\cite[Theorem~1.1]{ig4}).

 Suppose $(\BB C , h , 0, \infty)$ is a $\gamma$-quantum cone, $\gamma \in (0,2)$, and $\eta'$ is an independent whole-plane space-filling SLE$_{\kappa}$, parameterized by quantum mass with respect to $h$ (so that $\mu_h(\eta'([s,t])) = t-s$ for $s <t$).
 For $t \in \BB R$, let $L_t$ (resp.\ $R_t$) be the change in the quantum length of the left (resp.\ right) outer boundary of $\eta'((-\infty, t])$ relative to time $0$.
-Then $Z_t = (L_t , R_t)$ is a correlated two-dimensional Brownian motion with correlation $-\cos(4\pi/\kappa)$~\cite[Theorem~1.13]{wedges}.
+Then $Z_t = (L_t , R_t)$ is a correlated two-dimensional Brownian motion with correlation $-\cos(4\pi/\kappa)$~\cite[Theorem~1.9]{wedges}.
 (The formula $-\cos(4\pi / \kappa)$ for the correlation of the Brownian motion was only proved for $\kappa \in (4,8]$ in \cite{wedges}.
 That the same formula holds for $\kappa > 8$ was established in \cite{kappa8-cov}.)
-Furthermore, $Z$ a.s.\ determines $(h ,\eta')$ modulo rotation~\cite[Theorem~1.14]{wedges}.
+Furthermore, $Z$ a.s.\ determines $(h ,\eta')$ modulo rotation~\cite[Theorem~1.11]{wedges}.
 Many quantities associated with $\eta'$ can be described explicitly in terms of $Z$.
 For example, the curve $\eta'$ hits the left (resp.\ right) outer boundary of $\eta'((-\infty ,0])$ precisely when $L$ (resp.\ $R$) hits a running infimum relative to time 0.
 See~\cite{ghm-kpz} for further examples.
 The above facts are collectively referred to as the \emph{peanosphere description} of $(h , \eta')$.